Hunt effect (color)

-The Hunt effect or Luminance-on-colorfulness effect comprises an increase in colorfulness of a color with increasing luminance.
-The effect was first described by RWG Hunt in 1952.
+The Hunt effect or luminance-on-colorfulness effect comprises an increase in colorfulness of a color with increasing luminance.
+The effect was first described by R. W. G. Hunt in 1952.

 Hunt noted that this effect occurs at low luminance levels.
 At higher luminance, he noted a hue shift of colors to be more blue with higher luminance, which is now known as the Bezold–Brücke effect.
-The hunt effect is related to the Helmholtz–Kohlrausch effect, where a partially desaturated stimulus is seen to be brighter than fully saturated or achromatic stimuli.
+The Hunt effect is related to the Helmholtz–Kohlrausch effect, where a saturated stimulus is seen to be brighter than less saturated or achromatic stimuli.